b01jan/Downloads-organizer/README.md

  The .exe version of the script does not require python to be installed on your computer.

 ## Important
- The depending of the size of your (Downloads-) folder it can take quite a while for all the files to move/organize.
+ Depending on the size of your (Downloads-) folder it can take quite a while for all the files to move/organize.
 Don't terminate the script while it's running because that may corrupt some of your files.